POLL-U.S. crude stockpiles seen lower last week, products likely rose

 NATGAS STORAGE FORECAST

-Crude inventories USOILC=ECI fell by 5.2 million barrels in the week to Dec.
-2 to 413.9 million barrels, a decline that far exceeded analysts' expectations in a Reuters poll for a 3.3 million-barrel drop.
+Crude inventories USOILC=ECI increased by 10.2 million barrels in the week ended Dec.
+9 to 424.1 million barrels, compared with analysts' expectations in a Reuters poll for a 3.6 million-barrel drop.

-Distillate inventories USOILD=ECI, which include diesel and heating oil, were expected to have increased by 2.3 million barrels last week.
+Distillate inventories USOILD=ECI, which include diesel and heating oil, were expected to have increased by 700,000 barrels last week.

-The rate of refinery utilization USOIRU=ECI was seen 0.2 percentage point lower from 95.5% of total capacity for the week ended Dec.
-2, the poll found.
+The rate of refinery utilization USOIRU=ECI was seen unchanged from 92.2% of total capacity for the week ended Dec.
+9, the poll found.

 All figures for stocks are in millions of barrels.
 Refinery runs change is measured in percentage points.